aggieed97/Introduction/README.md

 # Introduction

+## March 24, 2019 Update

+Still been working on my College Basketball Predictions.
+We're less than a week away from the start of the 2019 NCAA Tournament, so I'm definitely excited about using my models for that.
+This year I'm going to have a couple of different brackets with predictions.
+The first will be based on the model I used last year with tweaks that I've made in the last year.
+The second will be based on the model I've been using for the last several weeks reporting out results via Twitter.
+They are very different models.
+Something I just recently thought of was trying to code out tournament simulations to determine winners.
+Will see if I can get it done in less than 5 days with everything else going on.

+I also recently scraped together Major League Baseball stats with the idea of doing daily predictions of baseball games throughout the 2019 season.
+It will start out as a very rudimentary model, but like the basketball model, I'd like to add in more advanced statistics as time allows.

 ## January 28, 2019 Update
 Currently doing daily Men's College Basketball (Men's CBB) Predictions via Twitter (@danger009mouse) for Top 25 teams as well as local area (to me) teams like Texas, Texas A&M, and Baylor.
 Just didn't make sense for me to do a blog post every day.
 The predictions rely on data scraped daily.
 Would be nice if I can figure out to create a table with predictions that dynamically changes say at 10 AM everyday.
 That's something that I will certainly want to look into for the future.